fzyzcjy/flutter_rust_bridge/website/docs/guides/how-to/logging.md

 ## Example 3: Send Rust logs to Dart

 Let us implement a simple logging system (adapted from the logging system I use with `flutter_rust_bridge` in my app in production), where Rust code can send logs to Dart code.

+The following code is packaged into https://github.com/mnlphlp/flutter_logger as well, such that you can use things like `info!("my log")` directly.
+(See [#1740](https://github.com/fzyzcjy/flutter_rust_bridge/issues/1740) for more details.)

 The Rust `api.rs`: